janelia-flyem/diced/README.md

 * Data fetching can be done in parallel but currently writing can only be done by one writer unless special care is taken (see **Performance Considerations** below).
 * Google Cloud Storage is the only cloud store supported at this time
+* Having multiple versions for an array can slow access time; this can be improved in the future

 ## Performance Considerations